Betty Lindberg: Career

-She is reportedly acknowledged in sporting fraternity as one of the most recognizable participants in The Atlanta Journal-Constitution Peachtree Road Race's coveted history.
+Lindberg began her running career at age 63 and made her debut in the 1989 Peachtree Road Race, and competed in the race annually thereafter.
 In May 2016, she shattered the world record in the women's 800-meter competition for her age group category at the age of 91 during the Atlanta Track Club's All Comers meet which was held at Emory University.

-She took part at the 2019 edition of the USATF Masters Indoor Championships at the age of 94 and won a plethora of medals.
+She took part at the 2019 edition of the USATF Masters Indoor Championships at the age of 94.
 In February 2022, she competed at the USATF Master's 5K Championships in Atlanta, and went onto set a new world record for the 95–99 age group category.
-To be precise, she established an age group world record with a sublime timing of 55 minutes and 48 seconds during the 2022 Atlanta Publix 5K.
+She established an age-group world record with a time of 55 minutes and 48 seconds in the 2022 Atlanta Publix 5K.
+In February 2023, she completed the USATF Masters 5K Championships in 59 minutes and 6 seconds.